morrisonlevi/Algorithm/README.md

 ##Building

 PHP does not have function autoloading at the time of this writing.
 Since this project is mostly functions it uses a makefile to build a phar that is included instead.
-There are two options:
+There are a few options:

-  - `make` (or `make phar`): builds `morrisonlevi_algorithm.phar`
+  - `make` (or `make load.php`): builds `load.php`
+  - `make phar`: builds `morrisonlevi_algorithm.phar`
   - `make test`: runs the phpunit test suite

 ##Examples